ratfactor/HummingJay/README.markdown

 	$api = new HummingJay\HummingJay("/foo - Foo");
 	?>

 This example is unrealistically tiny.
-But it is perfectly valid and shows the two basic elements of creating an API with HummingJay: creating Resources ("Foo") and defining URI paths ("/foo") to resolve to those classes - also known as "routing".
+But it is perfectly valid and shows how HummingJay routes requests: URI paths `"/foo"` to resolve to resources `Foo`.

+## Demo

 Look in the source at the heavily commented `demo/index.php` file for a much more thorough example of creating resources.
-See "Running Tests/Demo" below for more about the Demo.
+Also, see "Running Tests/Demo" below.

 ## Routing

 The constructor of the `HummingJay\HummingJay` class takes a string containing a list of routes.
-The format is very simple: the routes are separated by newlines ("\n") and the URI of each route is separated from its associated Resource name by a hypen or dash ("-").
+The format is very simple: the routes are separated by newlines ("\n") and the URI of each route is separated from its associated Resource name by a hypen (`-`).

 Here's an example using PHP's nowdoc string format: